jkominek/x16expansion/README.md

 #### Notes about the pins

-The IO pins are driven by a 74ACT138, making them active low signals.
+The IOx pins are driven by a 74ACT138, making them active low signals.
 I've added bars to their signal names to reflect this.
 I realize that the 6502 derived signals use a "B" to indicate that they're active low, but I'm leaving them be to better match existing 6502 docs.